tonzari/FullStackDemos/Unit_07_HTML_CSS_MVC_API/Web_API_Demos/Demo_01_Web_API_Intro/ReadMe.md

 ﻿# ASP.NET Web API // Demo 01 // Desserts API

+Goals for this demo:

 - Create a Dessert class/model.
 - Add dummy data (example desserts).
 For simplicity, we can create a static list of desserts in the dessert model class.
+(In a more sophisticated demo, we would createa data access class that implements an interface, and add that interface as a service to inject into the controllers.
+The data access class might even exist in its own class library.)
 - Create a Dessert Controller.
 	- Right click Controllers folder, and choose: Add Controller...
 	- Make sure to choose the Web API Controller with Read/Write...